Do you really want to know how to make the stuff you buy last as l-o-n-g as possible?

 By sewing it together using a fine fishing line threaded through a large needle, my spouse was able to repair it and now it’s almost as good as new 🙂 Secret: you need a pair of pliers to help push the needle though the material.

 So, mend and keep using your things to save money and avoid wastage.
 Chuck stuff out only after they’ve become irreparable.

-8. An excellent way to prolong the life of your clothes or sheets is to mend the frayed edges or loose stitches as soon as possible.
+8. Mend the frayed edges or loose stitches as soon as possible

 Don’t underestimate this simple action as it can save you a fair bit of money.
 You can get a sewing kit for as little as $2, like this set here.
 My ex-colleague had an even smaller set, but it worked wonders as one of the needles came to my rescue.
 It was used to dislodge a splinter in my finger!